shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 ```
 {% endcode %}

+The preview for the element is visible when you just drag and drop in an element and hit the exchange button.
+A modal will open up and will show you some elements and this is where you element preview should be visible now as well.
 ### Element config component

-The last thing you need for the CMS-Element in the administration is the config.
+The last thing you need for the CMS element in the administration is the config.
 And it's about the same here as well.
 We create a `config` directory and place 3 different files in here.
 Let's start with the `index.js`

 {% code title="<plugin root>/src/Resources/app/administration/src/module/sw-cms/elements/cms-button/config/index.js" %}
 ```javascript